 Most qualified accountants, actuaries, insolvency practitioners, town and country planners, surveyors and engineers are automatically deemed suitable.
 Other professionals can apply to the Bar Standards Board (the independent regulator of the Bar) to be licensed to instruct barristers directly in their areas of expertise, either generally or for particular work.

-General information about licensed access, together with Guidance on how to instruct a barrister under that system and the full list of licensees, is available from the Bar Standards Board website.
+General information and together with Guidance on how to instruct a Licensed Access Barrister under that system and the full list of licensees, is available from the Bar Standards Board website.